Tejassingh04/cabconnect/README.md

 CabConnect – College Project

-cabconnect is a web-based platform built as a group college project for booking long-distance cabs within Madhya Pradesh. provided report and synopsis of this project.
+cabconnect is a web-based platform built as a group college project for booking long-distance cabs within Madhya Pradesh.<br>
+Provided report and synopsis of this project.

 ---